kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Creating table schemas

-Before you can start quering a database, you need to create tables.
-Each table contains information about an entity or relationships.
-Before that can happen, you need to decide which information goes to which table.
+Before you can start querying a database, you need to create tables.
+Each table contains information about an entity.
+But we don't just lump all information about an entity in the same table.
+We need to organize the information in a way that promotes query performance and data maintainability.
 And what has helped me in that exercise is a concept called [**denormalization**](https://firebase.google.com/docs/database/web/structure-data).
-Essentially, you don't want to store everything about an entity in the same table.
+As mentioned, we don't want to store everything about an entity in the same table.
 For example, say, we have a `users` table storing `fullname`, `password` and `email`.
-It wouldn't be advisable to also store the ids of all the projects assigned to a particular user.
+That's fine so far.
+But problem arises when we are also storing the ids of all the projects assigned to a particular user in a separate column in the same table.
 Instead, I would break them up into separate tables:

 1. Create the `users` table.
 Notice that it's not storing any data related to 'projects':